What is SIPPRA?

 May I submit a SIPPRA application to fund an existing project?
 (NEW)

-No. Proposed interventions in SIPPRA applications cannot serve individuals currently being served by an existing Pay for Success project.
+No. Proposed interventions in SIPPRA applications cannot serve individuals currently being served by an existing project, whether Pay for Success or traditionally funded.

 Must all agreements (e.g., project team contracts, funding sources) be finalized at the time of application?
 (NEW)

 Project funding should be arranged at the time of application.
-Treasury expects that applicants will provide as part of their application, letters of commitment from partners.
+Treasury expects that applicants will provide as part of their application, a signed contract(s) between the applicant and all parties that comprise the project team, or a draft contract accompanied by letters of commitment from all partners.
 The letters of commitment may state the commitment is conditional on a SIPPRA award.
 Final arrangements will be made prior to award of the grant.

 The number of project awards will depend on the quality and viability of project applications and the amount of funds requested by individual applicants.
 Without pre-judging the outcome, Treasury anticipates making between five and fifteen awards under the first Notice of Funding Availability (NOFA).